george-hawkins/blender-donut-notebook/README.md

 Both of these approaches seem much easier than using `g` etc.

+Update: the downside of _Camera to View_ is that I found I kept on accidentally moving the camera while in camera view.

 ### Render

 Once you've got the camera view that you want you can generate a high-quality render - go to the _Render_ menu and select _Render Image_ (or press `F12`).
 This pops up a new window and does the render - on my terrible GT 730 graphics card, this took 140s.
 You can then save the result via _Save As..._ under this new window's _Image_ menu (or `alt-s`) and get something like this: